tneilc/XOX-AI/README.md

 # Testing:
 - Go download it from [here](https://github.com/tneilc/XOX-AI/releases/tag/v0.0) or from releases.
 - I know it sometimes fails
-- If you have a better way of something or you just clean code please contribute.
+- If you have a better way of doing something or you just clean code please contribute.
 </br>